A Disney cruise balcony stateroom is a luxury that costs a little extra, but many guests feel is well worth it.

-However, there are some things which you really must not do on your Disney cruise balcony.
+However, there are some things that you really must not do on your Disney cruise balcony.

-It may feel like you are in your own private oasis, but there are some things which you really need to avoid doing on your Disney cruise balcony.
+It may feel like you are in your own private oasis, but there are some things that you really need to avoid doing on your Disney cruise balcony.

 Smoking On A Disney Cruise Balcony

 Smoking is prohibited in most areas of a Disney cruise ship including your balcony and stateroom.
 This includes electronic cigarettes.